-But the locals told that people come at the time of summers.
+But the locals told me that people during the summers.

-I reached Chichogi Village and confirmed from the very first house I saw, and the lady asked me that, did I wanted to buy home-made socks?
+I had reached Chichogi Village and confirmed from the very first house I saw.
+The lady asked me whether I wanted to buy some homemade socks.

-The clouds started to appear and I made a decision to move back from the same path I reached Chichogi.
-I had my lunch as Maggi (Rs.40) when reached Naggar.
+The clouds started to appear, and I decided to move back from the same path I had reached Chichogi.
+So I had my lunch as Maggi for Rs.40.

-From Naggar to Manali, now the bus took (Rs.40) and I stepped down at Prini and walked till I reached my hostel.
+The Naggar to Manali bus fare was Rs.40 per person, and I stepped down at Prini and walked till I reached my hostel.

-At evening, had my dinner at the mall road (Rs.80), it’s quite away from mall road actually.
-I am at no position to even think of eating at mall road because of Manali on a budget ( As you know ).
+In the evening, I had my dinner at Manali mall road for Rs.80; it was quite away from mall road.
+I cannot even think of eating at mall road because of budget constraints on the Solo Manali trip.

 Distance Covered by foot Today –